tarwn/lessthandot-hugo/blogs/content/posts/2009-12-28-my-top-ten-favorite-technologies-of-this.md

 Compare a HDTV to a regular TV and you can count the lines in the regular one, there is no comparison.
 I wonder were this will stop, we went from 720p to 1080p, what is next will we go to 2000 lines in the next decade?

 So this is my list, if you can think of something major that I forgot leave me a comment.
 Also what do you think will be big in the next decade?
-Will it be nanotech or biotech, perhaps robotics or maybe even the start of the synthesis between man and machine (yes I can’t wait for that cyborg to knock on my door)?
+Will it be nanotech or biotech, perhaps robotics or maybe even the start of the synthesis between man and machine (yes I can't wait for that cyborg to knock on my door)?

  [1]: http://www.walkmancentral.com/products/wm-1
  [2]: http://en.wikipedia.org/wiki/Rio_PMP300